 8. Discipline strategies are effective only if they get the child to comply.

 9. Physical punishment teaches children important lessons.

 Discipline can be effective whether it is immediate or delayed.
-How you discipline is more important that when you do it.
+How you discipline is more important than when you do it.
 You might want to take fifteen or twenty minutes to think through how you want to respond to a particular behavior.
 It could be important to wait until later to discuss options with your partner.
 Helping children see the cause and effect relationship that exists between the choices they make and the consequences that result from those choices is more important than whether the consequences occur immediately or the next day.

 Anger is not helpful in a discipline situation.
 When you discipline in anger, the child’s attention focuses on your strong emotion.
 He looks outward to the person applying the discipline rather than inward to his own internal reaction to the results of the choice he made.

 How many times a behavior occurred in the past is unimportant.
-The focus in any effective discipline system is the present behavior.
+The focus of any effective discipline system is the present behavior.
 The past is over.
 The present moment is the only place where learning can take place.
 Focus only on the now.

-It’s not the severity of a consequence that has impact.
+It’s not the severity of a consequence that has the impact.
 It’s the certainty.
 The certainty that specific, logical consequences follow certain actions allows children to trust the discipline process.
 Your consistency in implementing consequences is the glue that holds a discipline strategy together.
 When the consequence occurs consistently, children can count on it and plan accordingly.